-- Training subsidies for the private sector – in the form of cash payments and/or payroll tax rebates to incentivise companies to take on apprentices and trainees are a feature of a regulated training model but tend to focus on lower level qualifications creating a funding gap for those students who wish to level-up their qualification or prevent students from undertaking more than one funded course meaning students are stuck in the occupation or qualification they first choose with no funded ability to move sideways.
+- Training subsidies for the private sector – in the form of cash payments and/or payroll tax rebates to incentivise companies to take on apprentices and trainees are a feature of a regulated training model but tend to focus on lower-level qualifications, creating a funding gap for those students who wish to level-up their qualification or prevent students from undertaking more than one funded course.
+This means students are set in the occupation or qualification they first chose with no funded ability to switch or move sideways.

 - Student loan schemes – are also a feature of some regulated training models to incentivise vocational education and training participation.
 These involve qualifying students being granted a government loan to undertake vocational education courses, which is to be paid back upon achieving a minimum level of income in the future.

-The key problem with a regulated training model is that it risks obsolescence and irrelevance because it does not involve employers in a meaningful way in the curricula design phase.
-The practical reality is that it is employers who know best when a curriculum needs updating and what needs to go into a redesign well before education system academics, regulators and bureaucrats do.
+The key problem with a regulated training model is that it risks obsolescence and irrelevance because its curricula design phase does not involve employers in a meaningful way.
+The practical reality is that it is employers who know best when a curriculum needs updating and what needs to go into a redesign well before education system academics, regulators, and bureaucrats do.
 Furthermore, employers will move with greater pace and agility because they are incentivised to do so.

-When the public sector (regulators, bureaucrats and academics) have all the power, the result is a VET model that has a tendency to ignore the needs and opinions of employers and students.
-This leads to a number of common VET program struggles, such as a mismatch between the education students receive and the skills that the job market requires.
-For example, a major American city once offered VET in horse-shoeing, yet the city was not known for its horse population.
-This mismatch can also lead to an over or undersupply of certain occupations.
-Most commonly though, academic style programs tend to lack sufficient nexus to actual skills needed by private sector employers, with limited opportunity for practical experience and major challenges finding skilled teacher-trainers.
-Students learning practical content in classrooms might not get the right mix of skills, or find out too late that they do not enjoy working in an occupation.
+When the public sector (regulators, bureaucrats, and academics) has all the power, the result is a VET model that tends to ignore the needs and opinions of employers and students.
+This leads to several common VET programme struggles, such as a mismatch between the education students receive and the skills that the job market requires.
+For example, a major American city once offered VET in horseshoeing, yet the city was not known for its horse population.
+This mismatch can also lead to an over- or undersupply of certain occupations.
+Most commonly though, academic style programmes tend to lack the sufficient interconnection to the actual skills needed by private sector employers, with limited opportunity for practical experience and major challenges in finding skilled teacher-trainers.
+Students learning practical content in classrooms might not get the right mix of skills or find out too late that they do not enjoy working in the field they chose.
 Public sector educators and bureaucrats cannot know how and when to update curricula as technology and demand changes.
-And when they do, they move too slowly so that by the time the new curricula is released, it is already outdated.
+And when they do, they move too slowly so that by the time of its release, the “new curricula” are already outdated.